estvita/separator/docs/bitrix.md

 where XXXXXXX is your token, YYYYYYY is the app id from the previous step

-+ Click "Install", then paste the obtained client_id and client_secret into the relevant fields in the application on the thoth server
++ Click "Install", then paste the obtained client_id and client_secret into the relevant fields in the application on the separator server
 + In Bitrix in the "Contact Center" section, connectors should appear

 ![alt text](img/olx-connector.png)